Hurricane Idalia makes landfall on Florida’s west coast as a dangerous Category 3 storm

 Asked about the hurricane Tuesday, President Joe Biden said he had spoken to DeSantis and “provided him with everything that he possibly needs.”

 Ian was responsible last year for almost 150 deaths.
-The Category 5 hurricane damaged 52,000 structures, nearly 20,000 of which were destroyed or severely damaged.
+That Category 5 hurricane damaged 52,000 structures, nearly 20,000 of which were destroyed or severely damaged.

 The National Oceanic and Atmospheric Administration recently said the 2023 hurricane season would be far busier than initially forecast, partly because of extremely warm ocean temperatures.
 The season runs through Nov.
 30, with August and September typically the peak.